NativeScript/plugins/packages/biometrics/README.md

 ### Fallback to Pin

-Allowing the user to fallback on lock screen credentials ( pin etc. ) disables cryptography.
+To allow the user to fallback on lock screen credentials, set `pinFallback` to `true`.
+This also disables cryptography.

-Also on android for phones running API < 30 only fingerprint is used, because the old fingerprint api is called.

-e.g.

 ```ts
 biometricAuth